Mission and Purposes

 Article IV.
 Committees

 Section 2.
-Unless otherwise governed within this Charter, the Chairperson, in consultation with the Steering Committee and approval of the AACR leadership, shall appoint all Committee Chairpersons and members.
+Unless otherwise governed within this Charter, the Chair, in consultation with the Steering Committee and approval of the AACR leadership, shall appoint all Committee Chairs and members.

 Section 3.
-The Chairperson, in consultation with the Steering Committee and approval of the AACR leadership, may dissolve any Standing and/or Ad hoc committee as deemed appropriate.
+The Chair, in consultation with the Steering Committee and approval of the AACR leadership, may dissolve any Standing and/or Ad hoc committee as deemed appropriate.

 Article V. Communications Policy